Hungry Happenings

 • I like to use vanilla bean paste as it really adds an amazing vanilla flavor but pure vanilla extract will work well too.

-• Add the whipped topping or whipped cream.
+• Add the whipped topping or whipped cream and beat until smooth.

 • You can spoon the mousse into the cups but it will be challenging to get the mousse to really fill out the glass nicely.
 You have to really push the mousse into the glass so that you don't end up with a bunch of air bubbles.
 By using a pastry bag and piping in the filling you can easily fill out the glass nicely.